MyOcean: TAC (Thematic Assembly Centres) Production Centres

-TAC involved into MyOcean project are organized into 7 regions, each region is linked to the corresponding area defined into SeaDataNet project in order to improve efforts on data management and exchange of datasets.
+TACs involved into MyOcean project are organized into 7 regions, each region is linked to the corresponding area defined into SeaDataNet project in order to improve efforts on data management and exchange of datasets.

 MFC (Monitoring & Forecasting Centres) Production Centres

 They correspond to the 6 European 'basins', plus the Global Ocean.
 By assimilating observation data in 3D Models, they are to predict the state of the ocean (or to say what the state of the ocean was between two observations).
 There are 7 of them: